The Allure of Eating Disorders: Perfection and Shameadmin

 Recovery from eating disorders can be elusive and challenging.
 After recovery, individuals may continue to experience mild, moderate or even severe symptoms.
 What is important is that people maintain an optimistic outlook.
 People with chronic and debilitating eating disorders can make a full recovery.
 With the right professional guidance and the proper level of care, it is possible for people to learn to deal with life without the nagging inner voice of an eating disorder.

-Contact the friendly staff at River Centre Clinic (RCC) for additional information or questions about eating disorder treatments.
+Complete our contact form for additional information or to have the friendly staff at River Centre Clinic contact you about eating disorder treatment.
 Their experienced staff and nationally recognized programs provide patients with a full range of treatment options.
 The River Centre Clinic is located in the beautiful Sylvania, Ohio.

 Eating Disorders, College Students, Shame, Anorexia, Bulimia